br00k/terraformware/README.md

 Download [terraform](https://www.terraform.io/downloads.html)

-The version of your terraform binary can be checked running: `terraform version` (this command will tell you if a newer version is available).
+The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).

-##how to use terraform Infoblox provider
+##how to use terraform Infoblox provider (API mismatch with out Infoblox!!)

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)